 The Aboriginal and Torres Strait Islander Cancer Control Indicators website is a unique, dynamic national resource that brings together, for the first time, trusted national data to inform where our efforts can be best placed to improve Aboriginal and Torres Strait Islander cancer outcomes.

-The Indicators are designed to monitor performance across the seven priority areas outlined in the National Aboriginal and Torres Strait Islander Cancer Framework and alignment with the Optimal Care Pathway for Aboriginal and Torres Strait Islander people with cancer.
+The Indicators are designed to monitor performance across the seven priority areas outlined in the National Aboriginal and Torres Strait Islander Cancer Framework and align with the Optimal Care Pathway for Aboriginal and Torres Strait Islander people with cancer.
 These Indicators are designed to lead to better care and improved outcomes for Aboriginal and Torres Strait Islander peoples with cancer.

 The website provides Aboriginal and Torres Strait Islander cancer data in one location designed for use by policymakers, governments, cancer organisations, researchers, health professionals, and consumers.
 The data on the website will enhance understanding, stimulate enquiry and inform future directions in cancer control, whether in research, policy or clinical care.
 It will also be a trustworthy, authoritative source of information for the broader community and people affected by cancer.